"Never Forsaken" out NOW!

 Tax-Deductible Donations: Rules for Giving to Charity

-All donations made via Buy Me A Coffee are considered as taxable income.
-However, I have provided other avenues for tax-free giving via PayPal and GoFundMe.
-To avoid processing fees, I have also provided direct donation links for maximum impact; however, this method does not have recurring donation options.
+All donations made via PayPal and GoFundMe are not taxed on my end when I receive your gift.
+To avoid processing fees, I have also provided direct donation links for one-time donations for maximum impact; however, this method does not offer recurring donation options.

 Source: